-It’s normal for dogs to have a degree of verbal aggression when it comes to real strangers, such as door to door salesmen.
+It’s normal for dogs to have a degree of verbal aggression when it comes to real strangers, such as door-to-door salesmen.
 This can be a good thing because it’s like a warning sign that someone is there who isn’t expecting it.

-Remember that, although a Pom is small, if he’s barking behind a closed door, an intruder won’t know his size or whether he’ll bite.
+Remember that although a Pom is small, if he’s barking behind a closed door, an intruder won’t know his size or whether he’ll bite.
 Providing your dog calms down after the person leaves, it should be okay.

 It’s a different story if you’re taking him for a walk or if you’re both in a social setting.
 You would naturally want your Pomeranian to behave properly.
 No one enjoys the company of an angry Pomeranian.

 So you must teach him both acceptable and unacceptable behavior.
 You’ll need to enlist some people to help with this training.
 Ask some friends, family members, and neighbors to help you; ideally, they should be people your dog isn’t used to.

 Explain what you need to do to train your dog and see if they will help with different scenarios.
 Once you start this training, you should do it daily until you’re happy he’s fully trained.
 The first test is to get somebody to come to your home and need dog treats in their pocket.